ORIGYN-SA/nft/README.md

 This project provides a complete solution for NFT management on the Internet Computer, consisting of three main components:

-1. **Core NFT Canister**: A full implementation of the ICRC7/ICRC37 standard for NFT management
+**Core NFT Canister**: A full implementation of the ICRC7/ICRC37 standard for NFT management **Integration Tests**: Comprehensive test suite ensuring reliability and correctness
-2. **Storage Canister**: A high-performance storage solution for NFT assets
-3. **Integration Tests**: Comprehensive test suite ensuring reliability and correctness

 ## Key Features